Schadrack10/Go_tuts/README.md

 # Simplicity and Readability:
 Go's syntax is intentionally simple and easy to read.
 It lacks some of the complexity found in other languages, which can lead to more straightforward code.
 The language's design encourages clean and idiomatic code, making it easier for developers to understand and maintain.
 This simplicity also aids in onboarding new developers to a codebase.

-# Garbage collection & Dellocating memeory
+# Garbage collection & Dellocating memory
  memory management is handled automatically by a garbage collector.
 The garbage collector (GC) is responsible for identifying and reclaiming memory that is no longer in use by the program, preventing memory leaks and making memory management more convenient for developers.